phlaster/biokeeper-frontend/README.md

-Take_photo.tsx         | the window from which the sample photo is taken Registration.js        | this window is used to "create" new user and save it to database Authfunc.js            | a handmade module to simply make axios requests with different endpoints the same way
+Take_photo.tsx         | the window from which the sample photo is taken Registration.js        | this window is used to "create" new user and save it to database Authfunc.js            | a handmade module to simply make axios requests with different endpoints the same way MyScans.js             | a table is created in which all saved scans are loaded from the storage